KevKo1990/cpp-sdk-samples/README.md

 # Sample Apps for Affectiva's Automotive SDK

+This SDK was provided by Affectiva, however, I made smaller changes to it.
+One can now save the annotated images.

+# Original text

 Welcome to our repository on GitHub!
 Here you will find example code to get you started with our Automotive Linux SDK 1.1.
 Documentation for the SDKs is available [here](https://auto.affectiva.com).

 Build Status